Brewing with anti foam: is it good or bad?

 By Moritz Kallmeyer

-Chief Brewer of Drayman’s Microbrewery, Silverton, Pretoria, January 2013
+Master Brewer of Drayman’s Brewery & Distillery, Silverton, Pretoria, January 2013

 I first read about anti foam in the book Basic Brewing Science by Dr Trevor Wainwright.
 He classifies it as a processing aid, meaning no traces of the additive is found in the final beer.
 I view malt husks in much the same light.
 I’ve been using it for about a year now and probably would never go without it again.
 During fermentation CO2 produced causes the beer to foam.
 When the foam collapses at the end of fermentation, a considerable amount of the material forming the bubbles (mainly protein and hop components) is left on the walls of the fermented – and inside the domed roof in case of a closed fermenter.
 As a result the packaged beer (especially on high adjunct ratio beers) may not be able to form a good foam head and some of the bittering material is lost in the fermenter.
 The material deposited on the walls is often difficult to clean off and large fermenters are needed to prevent over-foaming.
 Even over sized fermenters are no guarantee to prevent over-foaming and this always results in beer loss and cleaning problems.
 Walking into the brewery in the morning, finding half your brew on the floor is not a pretty sight.